nebari-dev/nebari-slurm/docs/configuration.md

 ### Adding new groups

-In order to add new groups to QHub-HPC add to the `enabled_groups` variable.
+In order to add new groups to Nebari-Slurm add to the `enabled_groups` variable.
 The format for each group is:

 ```yaml